You know, folks, speaking of Greece, there's another good comparison to what we're doing in Greece.

 It's purposely being made worse.

-Now you see what's going on in the European Union.
+Now, you see what's going on in the European Union.

 I damn well would prefer anybody at Goldman Sachs to anybody in this administration.

-That is I don't care what people think of government spending and how important it is, if you don't have people investing in things they think are going to show a great profit or return, then you're not going to have any growth of any kind to speak of.
+I don't care what people think of government spending and how important it is, if you don't have people investing in things they think are going to show a great profit or return, then you're not going to have any growth of any kind to speak of.

-And you might you might have been talked into hating investors, and you might have been talked into hating speculators.
+You might have been talked into hating investors, and you might have been talked into hating speculators.

 But the sad reality is that these people are great indicators of where strength and weakness is.

-And right now, nobody wants to invest in the euro.
+And right now, nobody wants to invest in the Euro.

 We're really doing something about it.

-But we keep contradicting ourselves because while we present this picture doing something about it, we pile on another deficit exploding piece of legislation called Obamacare.
+But we keep contradicting ourselves because while we present this picture of doing something about it, we pile on another deficit exploding piece of legislation called Obamacare.

 And now we're ready to put cap and trade on top of it.